How Dental Insurance Companies Rig the System

 - Independent, out-of-network dentists are squeezed financially, pushed out of the market, and labeled as "too expensive"—even when they provide more personalized, higher quality care.

-The goal isn’t to care for patients—it’s to centralize control, reduce payouts, and create a corporate delivery system for dentistry where profits go up, and the soul of the profession is lost.
+The goal isn’t to care for patients—it’s to centralize control, reduce payouts, and create a corporate delivery system for dentistry where profits go up for the insurance companies, and the soul of the dental profession is lost.